 We are aware that many group members have not kept records of the overtime they worked.

 One of the principles underpinning the Settlement Scheme is to minimise, as far as possible, the information and documentation participating group members are required to provide.
-In accordance with the Settlement Scheme, determination of eligibility and loss assessment will in the first instance be based on data provided by NSW Health.
+In accordance with the Settlement Scheme, determination of eligibility and loss assessment will in the first instance be based on Claim Data provided by NSW Health.
+If there are errors in this Claim Data and a participating group member seeks an amendment to the Claim Data then they may be required to provide information and / or documents in support.

 At the settlement approval hearing, Maurice Blackburn asked the Court to approve its legal costs which include fees for the work done by solicitors and disbursements (including fees for barristers, experts and court fees).
 The Court can only approve an amount of legal costs which it considered to be fair and reasonable, and in making that decision it took into account the opinion of an independent expert costs assessor.